vjycool97/pandoc_resume/markdown/resume.md

 - Served as a member of the **core group** in the team.
 Regularly discussed **team priorities**, participated in deciding **team OKRs**, and tracked the progress of ongoing user stories.
 - Took **ownership** of multiple features and bugs, ensuring their completion.
 This involved proper **task breakdown**, making **reasonable trade-offs**, planning upcoming maintenance, and **collaborating** with product managers and other development teams.
-- **Led the strategizing of the transition** of the live chat service "Hermes" from NodeJS to Golang. **Collaborated** with the infrastructure team to manage services using **Kubernetes** and the sales team for optimal timing of migration.
+- **Strategised the transition** of the live chat service "Hermes" from NodeJS to Golang. **Collaborated** with the infrastructure team to manage services using **Kubernetes** and the sales team for optimal timing of migration.
 Ensured a seamless and **invisible migration** for customers who were online during the transition.
 - Oversaw the removal of Facebook login from the application based on a **cost-benefit analysis**.
 This process involved making modifications to our **EmberJS frontend** and a rigorous testing of the **password reset flow** to ensure a smooth transition for existing users.

 <hr class='short-line' />